tlmohren/Task_timer/README.md

 # Task Timer
 A minimal timer that logs tasks per label to csv files (one per week).
-The Jupyter notebook can be used to look at some data aggregation and visualization.
+The Jupyter notebook can be used to analyze log files, an example is shown below.
+Currently data are logged not in this repository, see the Timer_Class, log_elsewhere = True.

 Timer behavior:
 - The timer counts down from 25 minutes (25:00).